 Denmark is a small Scandinavian country that comprises of stunning landscapes where the tourists can soak in the natural beauty of the surroundings.
 This country is blessed with a perfect blend of creative architecture, breathtaking landscapes, unique and grand castles, and medieval complexes that make tourists fall in love with Denmark instantly.
 Here’s a short list of top touristy places to visit in Denmark for a picture-perfect vacation.
 The best time to visit Denmark is from May to August and the climate is pleasant with mild temperatures and a blooming countryside.

 1. Rabjerg Mile

 Rabjerg Mile is one of the top migrating dunes across the country and among the best places to visit in Denmark in winter.
-It is one of the top recommended spots for a picnic.
+It is one of the top recommended Denmark tourist attractions for a picnic.
 The sand dune was developed besides the western coast during sixteenth century B.C.
 It extends towards east-northeast of Kattegat at a speed of about fifteen meters.
 Some of the reliable modes of transportation to reach Rabjerg Mile are through cars all the way from Kandestedvej.
 If you prefer to explore the dune via bike, then commence the journey from the west coast route of Vestkystein.
 Those who wish to travel on foot may kick off their trip from Raabjerg Kirke which is a famous chapel.

 In Denmark, places to visit are plenty.
 Elsinore, which is also termed as Helsinger, is a port city located at eastern Denmark and one of the best places to see in Denmark.
 It is a city which is steeped in history.
 As a result, it could be an excellent spot for those who are historically inclined and prefer to have a sneak peek into the history of eastern Denmark.
 It houses libraries, exhibition halls as well as a shipyard museum.

 4. Maritime Museum